Trump veers towards courts clash over migrant flights

 Trump, already pushing the law to its limits on several fronts, also claimed he had annulled pardons issued by Joe Biden, on the grounds that his Democratic predecessor supposedly used an autopen for his signature.

-The Republican's moves to amass power in the executive have increasingly raised fears that he will defy the judiciary, upending or at least reinterpreting the constitutional balance of power in the United States.
+The Republican's moves to amass power in the executive have increasingly raised fears that he will defy the judiciary, upending or at least reinterpreting the constitutional balance of power in the US.

-The White House said the administration would win the case and denied that officials breached the law, saying the deportees had already left the United States when the judge made his order.

-"This administration acted within the confines of the law," Press Secretary Karoline Leavitt told a briefing.
-"We are wholly confident that we are going to win this case in court."

-Leavitt argued that the use of the obscure 1798 Alien Enemies Act was justified as Trump had declared members of Venezuelan Tren de Aragua gang as a foreign terrorist group.
+White House Press Secretary Karoline Leavitt told reporters meanwhile that the use of the obscure 1798 Alien Enemies Act was justified as Trump had declared members of the Venezuelan Tren de Aragua gang as a foreign terrorist group.

+Secretary of State Marco Rubio said all the migrants sent to El Salvador were either MS-13 "criminals" wanted in their home country or Venezuelans alleged to be part of Tren de Aragua.

+"They weren't supposed to be in our country to begin with," Rubio told Fox News Radio host Guy Benson.

+"I would say that every single person that was on that plane was in the country illegally, one way or the other."

-The law was last used in World War II to intern tens of thousands of Japanese-Americans.
+The Alien Enemies Act was last used in World War II to intern tens of thousands of Japanese-Americans.

-The White House has also argued that the alleged gangsters were already in the air when the judge gave his written order.

-But Judge James Boasberg ordered a hearing at 5pm ET (5am, Singapore time) with the administration's lawyers to clarify the situation.

-Rights groups have warned the wartime legislation could be used as cover for mass deportations without due process.
+Rights groups have warned that wartime legislation could be used as cover for mass deportations without due process.

-El Salvador's President Nayib Bukele had posted "Oopsie ...
-Too late" on social media on Sunday in response to an article on the judge's ruling, adding a crying-with-laughter emoji.

-That was then reposted by a senior Trump aide.
-The White House has also posted footage of detainees in handcuffs being led from a plane to a heavily guarded convoy, and of their heads being shaved upon arrival in El Salvador.

 Trump promised a crackdown on undocumented migration during his 2024 election campaign and has repeatedly painted a dark picture of a wave of crimes by migrants that is at odds with official figures.

-His administration has increasingly appeared to be spoiling for a legal fight that will end up in the conservative-dominated US Supreme Court, becoming a test case for the extents of executive power.
+His administration has increasingly appeared to be spoiling for a legal fight that will end up in the conservative-dominated US Supreme Court, becoming a test case for the extent of executive power.

-Trump again tested the boundaries on Monday when he declared he was canceling pardons issued by Biden in the last days of his presidency to shield Trump critics from future retribution.
+Trump again tested the boundaries on Monday when he declared he was cancelling pardons issued by Biden in the last days of his presidency to shield Trump critics from future retribution.

 Trump said on his Truth Social platform that the pardons "are hereby declared void, vacant, and of no further force or effect, because of the fact they were done by Autopen."